 Sub NamedSheetRangeWrapText()

-- This line begins the VBA sub-routine and provides it with the name “NamedSheetRangeWrapText”.
+- Begins the VBA sub-routine and provides it with the name “NamedSheetRangeWrapText“.

 Worksheets("Name").UsedRange.WrapText = True

-- This line wraps the text of all the cells within the used range of a specific worksheet named “Name”.
+- Wraps the text of all the cells within the used range of a specific worksheet named “Name“.
 It first identifies the worksheet using the Worksheets property and the name of the worksheet in quotes, then accesses the used range of the worksheet using the UsedRange property, and finally sets the WrapText property to True for all the cells within that range.

 End Sub

-After writing the code inside the module, we need to run the code.
-And texts inside the used range of cells inside the sheet named “Name” will be wrapped.
+After running the code, all the text in the used range of cells in the sheet named “Name” will be wrapped.

 Code Syntax: